Shailesh0209/Movie-Ticket/README.md

 delete venue details and movies through modals.
 Users can view and book venues and movies.

+# Frameworks used
+- Flask for API
+- VueJS for UI
+- Jinja2 templates
+- Bootstrap
+- SQLite for database
+- Redis for caching
+- Redis and Celery for batch jobs

 # Steps to run my project
 1. Create a virtual environment `python3 -m venv env` and then activate it `venv/scripts/activate` or `venv/bin/activate`.